planetfederal/qgis-webappbuilder-plugin/docs/source/controls.rst

 About panel
 -----------

-Adds a button which toggles a translucent text panel over the map, usually for describing the app.
+Adds a translucent text panel over the map, usually for describing the app.

 .. figure:: img/aboutpanel.png